RasaHQ/rasa/docs/core/policies.rst

 This policy has a pre-defined architecture, which comprises the following steps:

-    - apply dense layers to create embeddings for user intents, entities and system actions including previous actions and slots;
-    - concatenate user input (user intents and entities), previous system action and slots for current time into an input vector to pre-transformer embedding layer;
+    - concatenate user input (user intent and entities), previous system action and slots for current time into an input vector to pre-transformer embedding layer;
-    - using user and previous system action embeddings from the input vector, calculate attention probabilities over the user and system memories (for system memory, this policy uses `NTM mechanism <https://arxiv.org/abs/1410.5401>`_ with attention by location);
-    - sum the user embedding and user attention vector and feed it and the embeddings of the slots as an input to an LSTM cell;
+    - feed it to tranformer;
-    - apply a dense layer to the output of the LSTM to get a raw recurrent embedding of a dialogue;
+    - apply a dense layer to the output of the transformer to get embeddings of a dialogue for each time step;
-    - sum this raw recurrent embedding of a dialogue with system attention vector to create dialogue level embedding, this step allows the algorithm to repeat previous system action by copying its embedding vector directly to the current time output;
-    - weight previous LSTM states with system attention probabilities to get the previous action embedding, the policy is likely payed attention to;
-    - if the similarity between this previous action embedding and current time dialogue embedding is high, overwrite current LSTM state with the one from the time when this action happened;
+    - apply a dense layer to create embeddings for system actions for each time step;
-    - for each LSTM time step, calculate the similarity between the dialogue embedding and embedded system actions.
+    - calculate the similarity between the dialogue embedding and embedded system actions.
       This step is based on the
       `StarSpace <https://arxiv.org/abs/1709.03856>`_ idea.